Summit County Coal Mines

 Prior to the territorial road being pushed through Silver Creek Canyon in 1860, the immigrant road followed Echo Creek down Echo Canyon to its joining with the Weber River.
 The road then followed the Weber River upstream to the meeting point with Three Mile Canyon at Rockport, about 17 miles south of Echo.
 After 1860, the newly completed territorial road turned away from the Weber River where it was joined by Silver Creek, at today's Wanship.
 It then followed Silver Creek upstream to Parley's Park, then down Parley's "Kanyon" to Salt Lake City.

-The territorial road was the main avenue for almost all wagons carrying goods bound for Salt Lake City from the east, as well as the steady stream of immigrants.
-The road passed down Echo Canyon, then followed the Weber River south first to Three Mile Canyon, then later to Silver Creek, passing Coalville and the Grass Creek and Chalk Creek coal mines.
+The territorial road between Echo and Salt Lake City, first by Three Mile Canyon, then by Silver Creek Canyon, quickly became the main avenue for almost all wagons carrying goods bound for Salt Lake City from the east, as well as the steady stream of immigrants.
+The road passed down Echo Canyon, then followed the Weber River south first to Three Mile Canyon, then later to Silver Creek Canyon, passing Coalville and the Grass Creek and Chalk Creek coal mines.
 As the coal mines were developed after 1860, wagons loaded with coal joined the already steady stream of immigrant and freight wagons headed for Salt Lake.

 In August 1852 the Deseret News ran an editorial comment about the need to find a source of coal: "Coal!
 Coal!!
 Coal!!! -- Where is that coal mine that the brethren were to open as soon as the snow left, last spring?
 Have those brethren done as they agreed?
 We have no report of their doings.
 Now is the time.
 Snow will cover the earth again soon - no coal, no fire, cold feet; - wood in the kanyons, ans cannot be had at any price, and no one searching a coal mine.
 Brethren, what are you about?
 Will you awake to your own and the public's interest, and hunt up a coal pit, and report to us forthwith?
 Who wants a thousand dollars for showing us a good coal bed near this city, before the next paper is issued?"
 (Deseret News, August 21, 1852)